angular/angular/aio/content/guide/testing.md

 The `ng test` command builds the application in *watch mode*, and launches the [Karma test runner](https://karma-runner.github.io).

-The console output looks a bit like this:
+The console output looks the below:

 <code-example format="shell" language="shell">

-10% building modules 1/1 modules 0 active
-&hellip;INFO [karma]: Karma v1.7.1 server started at http://0.0.0.0:9876/
+02 11 2022 09:08:28.605:INFO [karma-server]: Karma v6.4.1 server started at http://localhost:9876/
-&hellip;INFO [launcher]: Launching browser Chrome &hellip;
+02 11 2022 09:08:28.607:INFO [launcher]: Launching browsers Chrome with concurrency unlimited
-&hellip;INFO [launcher]: Starting browser Chrome &hellip;INFO [Chrome &hellip;]: Connected on socket &hellip;
+02 11 2022 09:08:28.620:INFO [launcher]: Starting browser Chrome
+02 11 2022 09:08:31.312:INFO [Chrome]: Connected on socket -LaEYvD2R7MdcS0-AAAB with id 31534482
-Chrome &hellip;: Executed 3 of 3 SUCCESS (0.135 secs / 0.205 secs)
+Chrome: Executed 3 of 3 SUCCESS (0.193 secs / 0.172 secs)
+TOTAL: 3 SUCCESS

 </code-example>

-The last line of the log is the most important.
-It shows that Karma ran three tests that all passed.
+The last line of the log shows that Karma ran three tests that all passed.

-A Chrome browser also opens and displays the test output in the "Jasmine HTML Reporter" like this.
+The test output is displayed in the browser using [Karma Jasmine HTML Reporter](https://github.com/dfederm/karma-jasmine-html-reporter).

 <div class="lightbox">